Search results for

 Flashlight HD screenshot 2020

 Flashlight HD is another older flashlight app with a good pedigree.
-It also uses the screen and/or the LED light on the back of the phone.
+It also uses the screen and the LED light on the back of the phone.
 The app also includes home screen widgets, multiple colors (on-screen only), and a simple design.
 Like most, it’s a free app with some advertising.
 There is a $2.99 pro version without ads.
-The developer has a list of devices this app won’t work within the Play Store listing.
+The developer has a list of devices this app won’t work with for some reason in the Play Store listing.
 Otherwise, it’s a solid flashlight app.

 Icon Torch